jtamboli07/BPMEWorkshop/services_Process_Project.md

     data.Action == "delete";

 Lastly, we need to add a couple of script tasks for the service tasks we just created.
-Also make sure all the sequence flows are drawn like the image below.
+Also, make sure all the sequence flows are drawn like the image below.

-On the Update Case Data and Delete Case Data Initiate scrips add the following line
+On the Update Case Data and Delete Case Data Initiate scrips add the following line.

     //Searches the case based on the id that was selected on the form. data.CaseRef = bpm.caseData.findByCaseIdentifier(data.Case.id,'com.services_bom.StateLocations');

 ![build_project](images/buildproject/14.png)

-This is a good CRUD pattern process i often use for maintaining data in simple lookup tables.
-You will come to realise that you use lookup tables a lot on BPM solutions.
+This is a good CRUD pattern process I often use for maintaining data in simple lookup tables.
+You will come to realize that you use lookup tables a lot on BPM solutions.

 Now create a similar process for maintaining the state rules case data table.